ERPLibre/odoo-project-addons/project_template_timesheet/README.rst

 Project Template / Timesheet
 ============================
-This module is a binding between project_template and hr_timesheet.
+This module is a binding between project_template_numigi and hr_timesheet.

 It prevents adding a timesheet line on a task template.